Sophia Palaiologina: Dynastic problems and rivalry

 New factors came into play around 1490 when Ivan the Young became ill.
 The diagnosis was gout.
 Sophia wrote to a Venetian doctor named Leon, who imprudently promised Ivan III that he could cure the heir to the throne.
 All efforts failed.
 Ivan the Young died on 7 March 1490, and the doctor was executed.
 Rumors spread through Moscow that Sophia had poisoned the heir.
 Andrey Kurbsky, who wrote about these events almost 100 years later, said that these rumors were indisputable facts.
 However, modern historians say that, due to lack of sources, the theory that Sophia poisoned Ivan the Young cannot be verified.

 In 1497, Sophia and her eldest son, Vasili, were allegedly involved in a plot to kill Prince Dmitry, son of Ivan the Young.
 Both were disgraced and probably banished from court.
 On 4 February 1498, in the Dormition Cathedral in an atmosphere of great splendor, Prince Dmitry was crowned Grand Prince and co-ruler with his grandfather.
 Sophia and her son Vasili were not invited to the coronation.
 However, they were restored to favor in mid-1499 and allowed to return to court.

 On 11 April 1502, the dynastic struggle came to an end.
 According to chronicles, Ivan III suddenly changed his mind and imprisoned both Grand Prince Dmitry and his mother, Elena, placing them under house arrest, surrounded by guards.
 Three days later, on 14 April, Vasili was crowned the new Grand Prince and co-ruler.
 Soon, Dmitry and his mother were transferred from house arrest to prison.

 The downfall of Dmitry and Elena also determined the fate of the Moscow-Novgorod Reformation movement in the Orthodox Church.
 In 1503, a council finally defeated it, and many prominent and progressive leaders of the movement were executed.
 Elena of Moldavia died in prison on 18 January 1505.
 Her son Dmitry died a few years later, on 14 February 1509, either from hunger and cold, or, as some claim, by suffocation on the orders of his uncle.

 Death

 The triumph of her son was the last important event in Sophia's life.
 She died on 7 April 1503, two years before her husband, who died on 27 October 1505.

 She was buried in a massive white stone sarcophagus in the crypt of the Ascension Convent in the Kremlin, next to the grave of Maria of Tver, the first wife of Ivan III.
 The word "Sophia" is carved on the lid of the sarcophagus.

-The Ascension Convent was destroyed in 1929, and the remains of Sophia and of other royal women were transferred to an underground chamber in the southern extension of the Cathedral of the Archangel.
+The Ascension Convent was demolished in 1929 as ordered by the Soviet government, and the remains of Sophia and of other royal women were transferred to an underground chamber in the southern extension of the Cathedral of the Archangel.